soerenbnoergaard/sbnsampler/README.md

 It is already structured like a buildroot-external tree.

+Try to trace udev calls and see if this helps.

 ### DAC not found

 The solution to the hifiberry-dac not working might be that the overlay is not installed correctly, as shown here: